Fashion Revolution – Interview With Hannah Evans From Piccalilly

 Many baby and kidswear brands have come and gone over the years, so ensuring we have longevity and that we remain competitive is important.
 There has been a trend amongst some of the organic brands towards a faster fashion approach to trading with heavy discounts, which is challenging.

-We’ve worked with the same factory since we started in 2006 and we continue to support Chetna Organic by insisting we only use this Fairtrade organic cotton, ensuring that the project has continued support from us as a brand.
+We’ve worked with the same factory since we started in 2006 and we continue to support Chetna Organic by insisting we only use this Fairtrade organic cotton.
+This ensures that the project has continued support from us as a brand.
 We remain rooted in our ethics and sustainability and believe that our strong relationship with our supplier is a core part of who we are as a brand and our authenticity.
-Our story is quite unique from many of our competitors who work with supply chains that are less transparent but it enables us to tell an authentic and clear story about the people who make our clothes from field to factory.
+Our story is quite unique from many of our competitors who work with supply chains that are less transparent.
+But, it enables us to tell an authentic and clear story about the people who make our clothes from field to factory.

 Do you think ethical fashion will continue to grow?
 Where do you see the future?
 What further change would you like to see?